-3.1.3 Installing the PEM Server on an Existing Postgres Server http://www.enterprisedb.com/
+3.1.3 Installing the PEM Server on an Existing Postgres Server

 You can use an existing Postgres server (version 9.4 or later) to host the PEM server and the pem database.
-Postgres installers and pre-requisite software extensions are freely available from the EnterpriseDB website at:
+Postgres installers and pre-requisite software extensions are freely available on the EnterpriseDB website at

 This section provides information about configuring an existing Postgres server for a PEM server installation.

-Please note that the steps that follow should be considered guidelines only; the actual steps required to configure your Postgres installation will vary depending on the configuration of your Postgres server.
+Note: The steps that follow should be considered guidelines only; the actual steps required to configure your Postgres installation will vary depending on the configuration of your Postgres server.